 On my most recent travels to Paris, I devoted myself to finding quintessential Parisian charm and immersing in true local living.
 Our studio apartment was in the 5th arrondissement, and in the heart of the Latin Quarter.
-I rented from a lovely, older Parisienne couple who spoke little English and gave me an opportunity to practise my français!
-It all couldn’t have been more perfect.
-Like a village of small winding roads, our apartment was off Boulevard Saint Marcel, and our entrance just steps to sweet-smelling boulangeries on every corner.
+I rented the apartment from a lovely, older Parisienne couple who spoke little English and gave me an opportunity to practise my français!
+It couldn’t have been more perfect.
+Our apartment was off Boulevard Saint Marcel, and our entrance just steps to sweet-smelling boulangeries on every corner.
 Each morning, I would open our balcony doors to take this all in and each night stumble back home into this very quaint and local neighbourhood.

 If you’re in Paris for a week or longer, renting an apartment is your cheapest bet.
 You can pack your lunches or cook for dinner. €500 can land you a decent place for a week while hotels will set you back at least €100 a night.
 Renting a flat also gets you off the tourist grid into local neighbourhoods like this one!